Introduction to Welding Processes

 Theory and practice of defining, planning, and cost estimation of solutions to engineering problems.
 Emphasis on solving problems using the tools, techniques, and practices common to industry and engineering profession.
 Special emphasis will be placed on defining the purpose of a project proposal, who should write the proposal, and what should be contained in the proposal.
 Course work includes a formal project proposal to be completed and tracked using Microsoft Project or other comparable software.
 2 Credits (2 Lecture)

 Specialized off-campus, industry-based work experience applies knowledge and skills developed during Welding and Welding Engineering Technology instruction.
 The experience also provides a functional understanding of the work environment, hones interpersonal and technical communication skills, and enhances social and civic competencies.
 Conducted in accordance with explicitly defined guidelines and procedures.
+This internship experience requires a minimum of 300 work experience hours, but may include more hours depending on the individual needs of the internship experience.
+In addition to work experience hours, students are also required to satisfactorily complete the internship experience through a final employer evaluation or assessment.
 1 Credit (0 Lecture - 20 Internship)

 Senior Welding Project